-

-The production uses raw materials collected from old trees aged 100 to 300 years in Bulangshan (布朗山, bùlǎng shān) - a unique region known for its rich tea heritage and the culture of the Bulang people.
-Its mountainous terrain and diverse natural conditions create ideal conditions for growing tea.
-Some of the oldest tea trees are found here, producing high-quality pu-erh.
+The production process uses raw materials collected from ancient trees aged between 100 and 300 years in the Bulang Mountains (布朗山, bùlǎng shān) - a unique region known for its rich tea heritage and the culture of the Bulang people.
+Its mountainous terrain and diverse natural environment create ideal conditions for tea cultivation.
+Some of the oldest tea trees, producing high-quality pu-erh, are found here.

-We entrusted the fermentation of this exclusive raw material to master Zhang Dechun (Chinese: 张德春, pinyin: zhāng déchūn), who has 19 years of experience in fermenting shu puer.
-Mr. Zhang Dechun also owns a small factory for fermenting Chunla Xiyan tea (Chinese: 春腊习验 pinyin: chūnlà xíyàn).
+We entrusted the fermentation of this exclusive raw material to Master Zhang Dechun (Chinese: 张德春, pinyin: zhāng déchūn), who has 19 years of experience fermenting shu pu'er.
+Mr. Zhang Dechun also owns a small fermentation plant called Chunla Xi'an (Chinese: 春腊习验, pinyin: chūnlà xíyàn).

-This is the factory where the fermented raw material for our signature shu puer was collected.
-Fermentation was carried out in small-volume baskets (also known as fermentation with separation from the ground).
+This factory is where the raw material for our signature shu pu-erh was fermented.
+Fermentation was carried out in small baskets (also known as lift-off fermentation).

-Shu Pu'er from the large forests of the Bulang Mountains has a rich, deep nutty-woody aroma with notes of coffee, slightly sweet and salty, with hints of creaminess, a taste with earthy notes, woody (木香, mù xiāng, "musiang"), oily in the body, with sweetness and bitter chocolate in the aftertaste.
+Shu pu'er from the large forests of the Bulang Mountains has a rich, deep nutty-woody aroma with notes of coffee, slightly sweet and salty, with hints of creaminess, a taste with earthy notes, woody (木香, mù xiāng, "musiang"), oily in body, with sweetness and bitter chocolate in the aftertaste.

-An excellent specimen for a collection, the tea has a huge potential for storage and transformation over time.
+An excellent specimen for a collection, the tea has enormous potential for storage and transformation over time.

 English name